sisoje/ExtensionMock/README.md

 - you write a protocol
 - you write implementation
 - you implement a mock for the test
-- when you change something you need to change everything at 3 places.
+- when you change a function signature in any of the 3 places you need to update it on other 2 places.
 Hire more developers and you are done.

 Should we really do this all boilerplate by hand and look at it sitting there in the code?

 What if we focus on the REAL implementation and let the macro do the rest.

+Writing super clean code with a macro:
+- you implement a piece of functionality as an extension of your real class
+- macro will generate a nested protocol
+- macro will generate a nested mock class
+- when you change function signature in the only one real implementation you have, then protocol and mock updates automatically.
+Layoff more developers and you are done.

 # POP & Mock

 Most projects use one protocol conformance per class.
 This is swift.
-We can write as many extensions as we want, and we will.
+We can write as many extensions as we want.
+And we will.
+SOLID principles at work.

 That is why we do a POP mock with nested protocols.